-The Commission asserts that it is only taking measures necessary to ensure ERCOT's - system reliability and that the ERCOT market remains intact.15 First, there is no evidence of any reliability problems.
+The Commission asserts that it is only taking measures necessary to ensure ERCOT's system reliability and that the ERCOT market remains intact.14 First, the Commission cites to no evidence in the record demonstrating that the interconnection of the SCT DC Tie to the ERCOT grid or the operation of the tie will result in any reliability problems.
 Indeed, as the Commission itself acknowledges, Oncor in the 210/211 proceedings indicated that SCT can be interconnected with no reliability issues.
-Moreover, as discussed in Point of Error 8, system reliability does not depend on the allocation of costs within ERCOT.
-Discrimination in this case against SCT and the entities purchasing power across its tie does nothing to protect system reliability from a facility that will not be in operation before 2021.
+Moreover, as discussed in Point of Error 7, system reliability does not depend on the allocation of costs within ERCOT.
 Even assuming for the sake of argument that system reliability could be implicated, there will be ample time for ERCOT to conduct the studies required to ensure system reliability and the proper allocation of costs to be made before the facilities are placed in operation.

 With respect to maintaining an intact ERCOT market, the Order belies a misunderstanding of basic economic principles.
-The Order correctly notes that imports of power into ERCOT during high load periods will restrain prices from surging as high as they would without access to imported power.16 Ignoring the benefit of ERCOT energy consumers, the Order mischaracterizes this effect as a market distortion that reduces signals to build more capacity within ERCOT.
+The Order correctly notes that imports of power into ERCOT during high load periods will restrain prices from surging as high as they would without access to imported power.15 Introducing more supply options during high load periods within ERCOT is a significant benefit of the DC Tie to ERCOT system reliability as well as to ERCOT energy consumers.
+The Order mischaracterizes this effect as a market distortion that reduces signals to build more capacity within ERCOT.